nitzanfarhi/nitzanfarhi.github.io_sources/README.md

 I credit the [Allen Lab](https://www.allanlab.org/) for creating a beautiful academic research group webpage.
 Many parts of this site were adopted or copied from their laboratory webpage.
+I acknowledge 3Blue1Brown for the pi logo in the `team` page.

 ## License